Figeac tourism & sightseeing

 The old colombage houses, houses with first floor balconies, and narrow streets lined with ancient stone buildings and ornate carvings form a lovely ensemble.
 In the town centre many of the houses still retain the medieval arcades at ground level.

 There are many interesting houses in Figeac.
 Among these try and see the Hotel Galiot de Genouillac (12, rue Roquefort) for an example of renaissance architecture, the ornately decorated Hotel Dumont (on Rue de Clermont) dating from the 14th century and the house with a small tower above an arch at the Maison à Tourelle d'Angle (Place carnot).

 The 'Museum of Ecriture' in Figeac in a modern redesign of a medieval building on Place Champollion is a very interesting, and looks at writing across the centuries, including an explanation of how the writing on the Rosetta Stone was decoded.
 The museum is based in Figeac because it was the birth place of Francois Champollion, renowned for his work in deciphering egyptian hieroglyphics - the museum is based in the house where he was born.

 Follow the small alley to the left of the Museum of Ecriture to reach the Place des Ecritures, where a room-sized copy of the rosetta stone occupies much of the floor area in a pretty courtyard.

-Follow a different alley back down the hill (perhaps the Rue Saint-Jacques) to see more of the extensive historic centre to the west of here.
+You can follow a different alley back down the hill (perhaps the Rue Saint-Jacques) to see more of the extensive historic centre of Figeac to the west of here.